SASI – Southern Africans Studying in Israel

 Apply to a university of your choice through the university’s admissions office.

-Apply for a SASI social volunteering programme using Telfed’s online application form.
+Apply for a SASI social volunteering programme, based on financial need, using Telfed’s online application form.

 Send required documentation to our SASI coordinator.